chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

           - Sub goal – tasks to use the transport

-      - Goal – locations u wanna visit
+      - Goal – locations you wanna visit

           - Sub goal – how to get there